nf-core/viralmetagenome/docs/usage/workflow/4_assembly_polishing.md

 ## 3. Coverage calculation

 Processed reads are mapped back against the contigs to determine the number of reads mapping towards each contig.
-This is done with [`Bowtie2`](http://bowtie-bio.sourceforge.net/bowtie2/), [`BWA-MEM2`](https://github.com/bwa-mem2/bwa-mem2) or [`BWA`](https://github.com/lh3/bwa).
+This is done with [`Bowtie2`](http://bowtie-bio.sourceforge.net/bowtie2/), [`BWA-MEM2`](https://github.com/bwa-mem2/bwa-mem2).
 This step is used to remove contig clusters that have little to no coverage downstream.

 > [!INFO]
 > Specify the mapper to use with the `--mapper` parameter.
 The default is [`BWA-MEM2`](https://github.com/bwa-mem2/bwa-mem2).
 To skip contig filtering specify `--perc_reads_contig 0`.